 Tranexamic acid is present in the mother's milk at a concentration of about a hundredth of the corresponding serum levels.
-Caution should be exercised when Tranexamic Acid Injection is administered to a nursing woman.
+Caution should be exercised when tranexamic acid is administered to a nursing woman.

 The drug has had limited use in pediatric patients, principally in connection with tooth extraction.
-The limited data suggest that dosing instructions for adults can be used for pediatric patients needing Tranexamic Acid Injection therapy.
+The limited data suggest that dosing instructions for adults can be used for pediatric patients needing tranexamic acid therapy.

-Clinical studies of Tranexamic Acid Injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of tranexamic acid did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.